iandrosov/sf-agile-deploy/README.md

 The is Java Spring-Boot app to enable metadata deployments.
 The app is intended for [Heroku](https://www.heroku.com/platform) platform, and can be run on local server or other containers.
 Example Heroku app can be found [here](https://sf-agile-deploy.herokuapp.com/).

-The app provides REST API services to enable deployments of Salesforce metadata using Github repository together with Agile Accelerator and Change Sets.
-Now admins without git CLI can commit their work by simply make of familair change set and use this tool to pull metadata form DEV source org, commit to Github repository and push the work to target QA or Staging.
+The app provides REST API services to automate Salesforce metadata deployments using Github repositories, Agile Accelerator and Change Sets.
+Admins without using `git` CLI can commit their work by using familair tool such as [Change Set](https://help.salesforce.com/articleView?id=changesets.htm&type=0) and use this Deployment Tool to pull metadata from source DEV org, commit Agile story to Github repository and push the work to target QA or Staging.

 ### Dependencies